NorthWest Indiana Healthy Start

 Breastfeeding: Discussion on benefits (physical, emotional and financial) of breastfeeding.
 Addresses different breastfeeding techniques and dispels breastfeeding myths.

 Budgeting: Long and short-term goals for financial planning are discussed.
-Client learns how to prepare a monthly budget.
-Client identifies own fixed and variable expenses and learns different techniques to attain stated financial goals.
+You will learn how to prepare a monthly budget.
+You will identify your own fixed and variable expenses and learn different techniques to attain your stated financial goals.

 Cesarean Childbirth: Discussion includes why a woman would have a cesarean childbirth, types of anesthesia used and how this recovery is different from a vaginal birth recovery.
-VBAC is also explained.
+VBAC (Vaginal Birth After Cesarean) is also explained.

 Contraception (Family Planning): Different types of birth control, along with cost, pros, cons and failure rates are discussed.
 Common myths about fertility and a woman’s ability to get pregnant are dispelled.